Strawberry Cheesecake for Your Diabetic Sweetie

 - Substitute orange juice for lemon juice.

-- Add 1 Tbsp. brown sugar or Splenda™ brown sugar substitute to the crust in lieu of 1 Tbsp. granulated sugar.
+- Add 1 tablespoon brown sugar or Splenda™ brown sugar substitute to the crust in lieu of 1 tablespoon granulated sugar.

 Tips for Success